Chords In Key Of A

 • D Major 7 (IV7): D-F#-A-C#.
 A richer version of the D major triad.

 • E Dominant 7 (V7): E-G#-B-D. The most common seventh chord, creating strong pull to the tonic.
-The dominant 7th is particularly important because of its strong resolution Worth keeping that in mind..
+The dominant 7th is particularly important because of its strong resolution It's one of those things that adds up..

 V. Chord Progressions in A Major: Examples and Applications